athresh552007-glitch/learning-python/README.md

 # Learning-python
 My first code of Python
 <br>
-Its by Athresh M Hiremath
+Its by Athresh M Hiremath son of Mahantesh M Hiremath